Singapore Institute of Technology: Punggol Campus

+The campus incorporates sustainability-focused design features, like energy-efficient systems, to reduce the university's environmental footprint.

 Admission

 SIT accepts applicants with diplomas from the 5 local Polytechnics, NUS High School, 2 local Arts Institutions, A levels and International Baccalaureate (IB) Qualifications.
 SAT scores are also considered.
 Adult learners may also apply for admission.
 Beside grades, applicants are admitted based on experiences, co-curricula activities and passion for the degree programmes.

-In 2017, 14,000 applicants competed for 2,600 places in 41 degree programmes.
-80 per cent of applicants were polytechnic diploma holders and 17 per cent were A-level holders.
+In 2023, 13,053 applicants competed for 3,328 places in 39 degree programmes.
+93 per cent of the intake were polytechnic diploma holders and 5 per cent were A-level holders.

-SIT Programme Clusters

-Engineering

-The Bachelor of Engineering (Honours) and Master of Engineering Technology (MEngTech) in Sustainable Infrastructure Engineering (Land/Building Services) offered from Academic Year 2014/15.

-Chemical Engineering and Food Technology

-Infocomm Technology

-The Bachelor of Engineering (Honours) in Information and Communications Technology (Information Security/Software Engineering) was offered from Academic Year 2014/15.